Colin Shutler

-Colin Shutler (born August 2, 1998) is an American soccer player who currently plays for Orange County SC in the USL Championship.
+Colin Shutler (born August 2, 1998) is an American soccer player who currently plays for Colorado Springs Switchbacks FC in the USL Championship.

 Playing career

 Youth, college and amateur

 Shutler was part of Loudoun FC's 98B Red side, before playing college soccer at the University of Virginia.
 Shutler redshirted the 2016 season, before going on to make 45 appearances for the Cavaliers, registering 24 shutouts, a 0.68 Goals Against Average rating as well as an 81% save percentage.
 Shutler also became the first Cavalier goalkeeper to earn first-team all-Atlantic Coast Conference honors since Tony Meola in 1989.

 Whilst at college, Shutler also played with NPSL side Northern Virginia United in 2018 and 2019.

 Professional

 On January 21, 2021, Shutler was selected 48th overall in the 2021 MLS SuperDraft by FC Dallas.
 He went on to sign with Dallas' USL League One affiliate side North Texas SC on March 29, 2021.

 Shutler made his professional debut on April 24, 2021, starting in a 4–2 win over Fort Lauderdale CF.

 On March 9, 2022, Shutler moved to USL Championship side Orange County SC.

 On March 9, 2024, Shulter scored a stoppage time game-tying goal against Sacramento Republic FC, becoming the first Orange County goalkeeper to score a goal.